realanthonyc/Project-Kaoooai/site-draft/README.md

 - `contact.html` - demo / PoC consultation form
 - `sitemap.html` - review sitemap
 - `sitemap.txt` - plain text version of the sitemap

-Open `index.html` directly in a browser, or run a local static server from this folder.